 Any link which doesn’t have the NoFollow tag added to it is a DoFollow link.
 There isn’t a corresponding DoFollow tag.

 Whilst DoFollow links are acknowledged and crawled by search engines, NoFollow links generally aren’t.

 Allowing DoFollow links can have its advantages and disadvantages.
 It’s a question of whether the advantages outweigh the disadvantages.

 Advantages of DoFollow

-- The idea behind having CommentLuv on your blog with DoFollow links is to encourage comments and to give visitors the opportunity to generate backlinks to their blogs.
+- The idea behind having DoFollow links in your comments is to encourage more of them and to give visitors the opportunity to generate backlinks to their blogs.

-- DoFollow blogs tend to attract visitors to my blog out of curiosity, which gives you a boost in traffic.
+- DoFollow blogs tend to attract visitors to your blog out of curiosity, which gives a boost in traffic.

-- CommentLuv encourages people to share my posts on social networks to be able to receive the DoFollow link.
+- It sometimes encourages people to share posts on social networks.

 Disadvantages of DoFollow